MoNezhadali/database_engineering/07-Database-Sharding.md

 ## Consistent Hashing

 The idea of hashing here is similar to classic `hash` functions.
 It is a deterministic function whose output somehow always points to one speciefic database for one specific input string.

+## Horizontal Partitioning (HP) vs Sharding

+HP splits a big table into multiple tables in the same databse.

+Sharding spits a big table into multiple tables across multiple database servers.

+In HP the table name changes (or schema).
+However, in sharding everything is the same but the server changes.